Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Robustness and Practical Considerations

 \section{Robustness and Practical Considerations}

-The algorithm presented in the previous section solves the network identification under some strong assumptions.
-First, the algorithm assumes the network is noiseless and disturbance-free, so the network converges to a constant steady-state.
-Second, the algorithm assumes that the measurements taken are perfect and are not subject to noise or disturbances.
-Lastly, the algorithm assumes that the exogenous input can be applied to all agents.
-This section is dedicated to discuss all these points, and to give a brief comparison of the algorithm to other methods described in literature.
+Algorithm \ref{alg.General} solves Problem \ref{prob.network_detection2}, but does so under some strong assumptions.
+First, it assumes the dynamics are noiseless and disturbance-free, allowing it to converge to a constant steady-state.
+Second, it assumes the measurements taken are perfect and are not subject to disturbances.
+Lastly, it assumes the exogenous input can be applied to all agents.
+This section is dedicated to discuss these points, and to give a briefly compare the algorithm to other methods described in literature.